-ESSA continues to include the requirement that consultation must occur before the district makes any decision that affects the opportunities of private school children to participate;

-consultation must continue throughout the implementation and assessment of services; and that consultation must include a discussion of service delivery mechanisms that can be used to provide services to private school students.

-- ➤ Consultation under ESSA continues to include topics such as how the children's needs will be identified; what services will be offered; how, where, and by whom the services will be provided; how the services will be assessed and how the assessment will be used to improve services; the size and scope of the equitable services and the proportion of funds allocated; the method or sources of data used to determine the number of children from low-income families attending private schools and residing in public school Title I attendance areas; how and when the agency will make decisions about the delivery of services, including a thorough consideration and analysis of the views of private school officials on the use of a third party. - ESSA's text regarding consultation has been strengthened to emphasize that the LEA and private school officials shall both have the goal of reaching agreement on how to provide equitable and effective programs for eligible private school children, the results of which agreement shall be transmitted to the state Ombudsmen. - Moreover, the terms of consultation have been strengthened and expanded in the new Act.
-Consultation between LEAs and private school representatives will now include: - o not just the proportional share of funds to serve eligible private school students but also the manner in which that share was determined; - o whether the agency shall provide services directly through a separate government agency, consortium, entity, or third party contractor; - o whether to provide equitable services to eligible private school children: - by creating a pool or pools of funds with all of the funds allocated under subsection (a)(4)(A) based on all the children from low-income families in a participating school attendance area who attend private schools [allowing federal funds to be pooled to serve eligible private school children is a topic of consultation but not required]; or - in the agency's participating school attendance area who attend private schools with the proportion of funds allocated under subsection (a)(4)(A) based on the number of children from low-income families who attend private schools; - o the approximate time of day, services will be provided; and - o whether to consolidate and use funds provided under subsection (a)(4) in coordination with eligible funds available for private schools services under applicable programs (Titles I, II and III) to provide services to eligible private school children. - While consolidating funds is not an approved activity until ESSA goes into effect and exactly how this can play out remains to be seen it is appropriate to discuss pooling funds and determine in consultation the schedule for provision of services. - ➤ In Title I, if an LEA disagrees with the views of private school officials in the consultation process, the LEA shall provide in writing to such private school officials the reasons why the local educational agency disagrees.

-- The consultation's documentation requirement will continue to require LEA's to attain the private school officials sign off.
-However, the sign-off shall now explicitly state the consultations were meaningful and allow private school officials to indicate their belief that timely and meaningful consultation did not occur or that the program design was not equitable with respect to eligible private school children. - This written affirmation requirement, which had been limited to Title I, now extends to all programs requiring equitable participation.
+- The Act's text regarding consultation has been strengthened to emphasize that the LEA and private school officials shall both have the goal of reaching agreement on how to provide equitable and effective programs for eligible private school children, the results of which agreement shall be transmitted to the state Ombudsmen. - The terms of Consultation has been strengthened and expanded in the new Act.
+Consultation between LEAs and private school representatives will now include:

+- not just the proportional share of funds to serve eligible private school students but also the manner in which that share was determined; - whether the agency shall provide services directly through a separate government agency, consortium, entity, or third party contractor; - whether to provide equitable services to eligible private school children: - by creating a pool or pools of funds with all of the funds allocated under subsection

+(a)(4)(A) based on all the children from low-income families in a participating school attendance area who attend private schools [allowing federal funds to be pooled to serve eligible private school children is a topic of consultation but not required]; or - in the agency's participating school attendance area who attend private schools with the proportion of funds allocated under subsection (a)(4)(A) based on the number of children from low-income families who attend private schools; - the approximate time of day, services will be provided; and - whether to consolidate and use funds provided under subsection (a)(4) in coordination with eligible funds available for private schools services under applicable programs, as defined in section 8501(b)(l) to provide services to eligible private school children. - In Title I, if an LEA disagrees with the views of private school officials in the consultation process, the LEA shall provide in writing to such private school officials the reasons why the local educational agency disagrees. - The consultation's documentation requirement will continue to require LEA's to attain the private school officials sign off.
+However, the sign-off shall now explicitly state the consultations were meaningful and allow private school officials to indicate their belief that timely and meaningful consultation did not occur or that the program design was not equitable with respect to eligible private school children.